 11. Choose an appropriate typeface

 Choose a typeface that suits your brand.
-There are plenty of free fonts out there, but it is crucial to pick one that you have permission to use – see our free fonts roundup for some ideas to get you started.
-Since this logo may appear across many of your assets, it would be bad news to use an illegally downloaded typeface.
+There are plenty of free fonts out there, but it is crucial to pick one that you have permission to use – see our pick of the best free fonts for some ideas.
+Since this logo may appear across many of your assets, you should make sure you don't use an illegally downloaded typeface – you may be surprised how quickly you might hear from the owner.
 Play around with size and colour until you like what you see.

 12. Adjust your kerning